 - Shopify Polaris — Merchant-experience system optimized for e-commerce workflows, with strict versioning and contribution governance

-Benefits for Product Development
+Benefits for product development

 Speed and efficiency: Research by Sparkbox demonstrates that using the Carbon Design System made building a simple form page 47% faster (median time 2 hours) compared to coding from scratch (median time 4.2 hours).